iav2014/moneyou-test/README.md

 api server -> rabbitmqn-> [subscribers	1..n] -> mongodb + nodemailer

+this architecture has been chosen based on queues, since it allows horizontal growth and scaling by increasing the number of subscribers

 Requirements

 • Create an API to post a message which can be delivered to a recipient via